 We very much believe that Sedgefield Primary is OUR school; staff, children, parents and the local community all work together to ensure that every pupil has the very best education and is given every opportunity to learn to become confident, capable, caring and responsible adults in the future.
-From Nursery onwards children are encouraged to accept accountability for their own behaviour and learning; they decide and maintain their own class 'rules', their self-respect and esteem is fostered through the provision of individual responsibilities and the consideration of others and, during class time, they can monitor their own progress and attainment through given targets.
+From Nursery onwards children are encouraged to accept accountability for their own behaviour and learning; they decide and maintain their own class 'rules', their self-respect and esteem is fostered through the provision of individual responsibilities and the consideration of others and, during class time, they can monitor their own progress and attainment through the feedback they are given.

 Below you will find some examples of how we involve our pupils in the decision making and organisation of the school.